BeckSM64/bhero-randomizer/README.md

 6. This will generate a .z64 ROM file in the same directory which you can run on emulator or console using an Everdrive :D

 ## Credits
-Special thanks to the following people for developing tools that made my life 1000x easier:
+Thanks to the following people for developing tools that made my life 1000x easier:
 **masl123** for n64RomConverter: https://github.com/masl123/n64RomConverter
 **dkosmari** for n64chksum.py: https://gist.github.com/dkosmari/ee7bb471ea12c21b008d0ecffebd6384